-Discover Bank’s online cashback checking account has launched, offering consumers another free alternative to accounts that are available through traditional banks.
-It enters an increasingly crowded arena filled with online checking accounts — differentiating itself with a cashback approach.
-But, it may fall short against the competition.
+Discover Bank’s free online Cashback Checking account has just launched.
+It will provide consumers with another free alternative to accounts that are generally available at traditional banks.
+Entering this already competitive field of online checking accounts, Discover may be trying to differentiate itself with a cash back approach — find out if it will fall short against the competition.

 See how it compares to similar online checking accounts with transaction-based rewards: